Meta-learning-based percussion transcription and $t\bar{a}la$ identification from low-resource audio: Proposed Method

 The complete MAML process can be divided into meta-training and meta-testing phases.
 The model is trained on various tasks during meta-training to adapt to new tasks effectively with only a few samples.
 Additionally, the model is evaluated on different distribution/domain datasets along with different or same tasks in the meta-testing phase to assess its adaptability to unseen, diverse scenarios.

 \paragraph{Meta-training} Let, a task $T$ is sampled from a distribution $p(T)$ within the meta-training dataset $D_{train}$.
 Each task $T_i \sim p(T)$ is divided into a support set $T_i^s$ consisting of $s$ samples and a query set $T_i^q$ containing $q$ samples.
 The pre-trained base model $f_{[\theta_1, \theta_2, \theta_3]}$, with parameters $f_{[\theta_1, \theta_2, \theta_3]}$ explained in Section \ref{PTM1}, serves as the base-learner model.
-During meta-learning, we freeze the parameters of the convolutional layers and update the parameters of the recurrent and classifier layers.
+During meta-learning, we freeze the convolutional layers (pre-trained on mridangam) and update the recurrent and classifier layers.
+The convolutional layers capture low-level features shared between mridangam and tabla, preserving transferable features and reducing overfitting on low-resource tabla data.
 Thus, $\theta_1$ remains the same as in the pre-trained model while $\theta_2$ and $\theta_3$ become trainable parameters.
 We denote the combined parameters $\theta_2$ and $\theta_3$ as $\phi$, making $\phi$ the meta parameters of the base-learner model.
 The updated parameters of the base learner after $N$ steps for task $T_i$ are given by,